Do I Qualify?

 Cannabutter Temperature Gauge

-Using your slow cooker and a mason jar will give you both a reduced smell and a slightly more hands-off method.
-Not only is the cannabis edible scent contained by the tight lid of the cooker, but also the lid of a mason jar.
+Using your slow cooker and a mason jar will give you both a reduced smell and a more hands-off method of cooking.
+As a bonus, the cannabis edible scent is contained by the tight lid of the cooker and the lid of a mason jar.

-It’s not completely scent-free, but it is considerably more palatable than the open air, stovetop method.
-And also far less likely to encroach into a neighbor’s space if that is a concern.
-And since the crock pot method relies so heavily on water—and water can only get so hot before it evaporates—whether you use the “low” or “high” temperature setting, the infusion will never reach over 212 degrees Fahrenheit (and even less the further away from sea level you are), preserving the terpenes with a lower temperature.
+It’s not completely scent-free, but it is considerably more palatable than the open-air stovetop method, and it’s far less likely to encroach into a neighbor’s space if that is a concern.
+Since the crock pot method relies so heavily on water — and water can only get so hot before it evaporates — whether you use the “low” or “high” temperature setting, the infusion will never reach over 212 degrees Fahrenheit (less the further away from sea level you are), preserving the terpenes with a lower temperature.

 Steps to Make Cannabutter in a Slow Cooker: